 The Nanoparticles we offer are derived from the Wharton's Jelly from the umbilical cord of full-term cesarean delivery donated placentas.
-The Nanoparticles are then harvested from the stem cells contained in the Wharton's Jelly.
 These Nanoparticles contain different molecular constituents of their cell origin; these include proteins and mRNA.
 Meanwhile, the Nanoparticle proteins composition varies with the cell and tissue of the origin; most Nanoparticles contain an evolutionarily conserved common set of protein molecules.
 Nanoparticles are also acellular and the risk of a person having a reaction to the infusion is nearly zero.

 This method provides highly enriched nanoparticles but requires specialized training and equipment.

 Nanoparticles carry genetic information.
 Protein and messenger RNA, they can relay this information, letting cells know when to and how to react.
 This Nanoparticles cell-to-cell communication is possible due to its unique shape and content.
 Nanoparticles are also small enough to pass through the blood-brain barrier.